Chronology of World History

 May 10

-• British Local Defense Volunteers (Home Guard) forms.
+• British Local Defense Volunteers (Home Guard) is formed.
 [1]

 • Dutch torpedo boat Johan van Galen sinks.
 [1]